 Take a look around your property, and take inventory of what you've got stored.
 A shed may house winter tires, your barbecue may be on the deck, or your bikes may be locked up against the fence.
 These are all high ticket items, ripe for the picking for thieves.
 The first step to protect your stuff is to take an inventory.
 Use your smartphone to take photos of items, and pair the photos with registration or serial numbers in the Notes app on your phone.
 Detailed inventories can help if something goes missing, as they will inform insurance claims and police reports.

 While motion sensor lights may scare someone in the act, consider linking those with motion sensor cameras.
 Often linking into a smartphone app, this bit of tech can alert you when someone (or something) is detected lurking around your property.
 For sheds, a strong padlock is good, but a Bluetooth enabled one is great; it’ll alert you when someone is tampering with the mechanism.

 Secure your vehicle (and your keys)

-Experts recommend storing your keys far from the front door and windows, perhaps even purchasing a signal-blocking box to store the fob in.
-To kick up the technology a bit, consider installing an aftermarket alarm on your vehicle.
+It’s recommend to store your keys far from the front door and windows, perhaps even purchasing a signal-blocking box to store the fob in.
+To kick up the technology a bit, consider installing an after market alarm on your vehicle.
 While the thieves may gain access with a dummy fob, they won't be able to silence the secondary alarm.
-Using programmable GPS trackers will notify you when your car moves, especially when it shouldn't – like when you're sleeping.
+Using programmable GPS trackers will notify you when your car moves, especially when it shouldn't — like when you're sleeping.
 You can also set up additional sensors that will only unlock when a specified cellphone is within a certain proximity of the vehicle, rendering a dummy fob useless.